setipio/wasmedge_setip_demo/README.md

-# HTTP server example using the Warp crate
+# HTTP API server Rust example and deploy to setip.io
 This is an example of a Rust project that can run from your setip.io account and be associated with a URL of your choice from the URL menu.

 ## Deploy to your setip.io account